yashodhanketkar/config.nvim/README.md

 4. Restart neovim again to apply new changes
 5. Add new plugins by creating new files inside lua/plugins/

-I don't use linux or mac, so just check nvim config location for those OS.
-After this follow the same steps as windows users.
+I don't use mac, so just check nvim config location for that OS.
+After this follow the same steps as windows or linux users.

 ## Key bindings